Chapter 1 : Unspeakable

 He knew he had made some mistakes over the past few months.
 The list was always expanding.

-He was prompt about making his appointment in New Hampshire that evenig where he met with a young thirteen-year-old girl for the first time.
-She had given a prophecy that previous night and was shaken up about it.
+He was prompt about making his appointment that evening in New Hampshire, where he met with a young thirteen-year-old girl for the first time.
+She had given a prophecy the previous night and was shaken up about it.
 James had made it his first priority to make sure the girl knew that he would always be at her beck-and-call if she had any questions at all.
 He also extracted her prophecy and inserted it into another sphere.
-When he was done, he apparated to his flat where he showered and prepared for Dominique's birthday party.
-Then reluctantly he apparated to Teddy and Dominique's home.
+When he was done, he apparated to his flat, where he showered and prepared for Dominique's birthday party.
+Then reluctantly he apparated to Teddy and Dominique's summer home.

-On the porch of the house Teddy and Dominique now lived in, James could already hear the loud music radiating from the depths of the house.
+On the porch, James could already hear the loud music radiating from the depths of the house.
 It was joined with cajoled laughter and chatty conversations.
 While the atmosphere seemed so care-free and enthusiastic, James only gave a hefty sigh.
-He didn't want to be here.
-Maybe he could just give Dom his present and go.
+He didn't want to be there.
+Maybe he could just give Dominique his present and go.

-Reluctantly he let himself in to the house belonging to the soon-to-be newlyweds.
+Reluctantly, he let himself into the house belonging to the soon-to-be newlyweds.
 It was a cozy place, but then again, Teddy and Dominique didn't need that much space when it was only their summer and holiday home.
 They were still happily teaching at Hogwarts and shared their own quarters there during the school year.
-Their house was just for the breaks from school, and it would be available the moment they also wished to settle down with a family.
+Their house was just for the breaks from school, and it would be available the moment they also wished to leave their jobs at Hogwarts and settle down with a family.

 He gave a quick scan of the room, keeping his head down and rubbing his neck, pretending to have a kink in it.
-He would do anything to avoid eye contact with Norah at this point.
-He located the table overflowing with presents from her cousins and friends and gingerly dropped his poorly wrapped one along with the many others.
+He would do anything to avoid eye contact with Norah at this point, even though he had no idea where she was within the room.
+He located the table overflowing with presents and gingerly dropped his poorly wrapped one along with the many others.
 The next thing that entered his downcast vision was the table overflowing with various types of liquors and drinks.

 “All right, you're late, but you showed!”